Who are OVO Foundation's trustees?

 How does OVO Foundation manage applications for funding?

 Unless we put out a specific call for applications, we don’t consider funding requests.
-We have a clear process for finding and funding projects which includes research, partner engagement and pilots.
+We have a clear process for finding and funding projects which includes conducting research, engaging potential partners, and piloting projects.

 You can read more about our funding strategy here.